Blog

 When does the revenue cycle begin?

-Many vendors may say the revenue cycle begins when a provider renders a service to a patient.
-At pMD, we think of it a little bit differently.
-We believe the revenue cycle begins long before the patient even steps foot in the office or onto a video call.
 A successful revenue cycle starts at the point of patient registration and appointment scheduling.
-Making sure a patient is set up, ready to go, has paid their co-pay, and insurance has been verified prior to their appointment is crucial to ensuring the patient has a successful visit, and the provider is reimbursed in a timely fashion.
+Making sure a patient is set up in your system with complete and correct information, insurance has been verified, and any co-pay is paid prior to their appointment is crucial to ensuring the patient has a successful visit, and the provider is reimbursed in a timely fashion.
 In fact, one of the most common reasons for claim denials is due to “missing information,” such as the patient’s insurance or demographic information is not accurate, up to date, or incomplete.
-Finding a solution that helps you gather and verify correct patient information upfront, prior to an appointment, pays huge dividends in a practice’s eventual collections and overhead costs.
+Real-time eligibility verification checks can help avoid those denials.

 When does the revenue cycle end?

 Some may argue that the revenue cycle ends when reimbursement from a patient and/or payer hits your bank account.
 Others might say that the revenue cycle never really ends, since the lifecycle of a patient relationship can be long and complex, with one episode of care bleeding into the next.
 Here at pMD, we believe that it’s all about consistently finding ways to simplify and shorten this cycle.
-Additionally, carrier relationships can be complex and iterative, meaning there is always room for improvement.
-One piece is clear though - the ultimate goal of an RCM partnership is to reduce the amount of time it takes for a practice or provider to get reimbursed for services, while also maximizing those reimbursements.
-As the saying goes, your dollar today is worth more than your dollar tomorrow.

 How do you measure the health of your revenue cycle?

-There are various metrics used to measure the efficiency of one’s revenue cycle, and the importance of each is going to depend on the individual practice and their unique priorities.
-The most commonly used measurement technique is known as days in AR, or accounts receivable.
 Days in AR is a measurement of the average time it takes to collect payments owed to the practice.
 Days in AR gives you a snapshot idea of how quickly you are getting reimbursed for your services, and by extension, how effective your revenue cycle is.
-Another common way to measure one’s revenue cycle is through overall collections, which can be drilled down further, to examine collection trends by payer or even by charge code.
-The appropriate metric used may depend on an individual organization’s specific needs or goals.

 What can I do to improve my revenue cycle?

-Ask an expert!
 Here at pMD, our mission is to streamline and optimize as many areas of the patient care episode and the revenue cycle as possible.
-Through our integrated RCM software and services, we’re able to help practices consolidate vendors, reduce costs, streamline workflows, improve patient care and satisfaction, and collect your maximum reimbursement quicker.
-Not sure what a vendor could do to improve your financial metrics?
-Contact pMD for a no-commitment financial impact analysis by our team of RCM experts FREE of charge!
+Through our integrated, end-to-end practice management and revenue cycle solutions, we’re able to help practices consolidate vendors, reduce costs, streamline workflows, improve patient care and satisfaction, and collect your maximum reimbursement quicker.

 Flying notes